Final Destination 5: Development

-Alan Horn, the head of Warner Bros., confirmed at ShoWest in March 2010 that Final Destination 5 was in works at ShoWest.
+Alan Horn, the head of Warner Bros., confirmed at ShoWest in March 2010 that Final Destination 5 was in the works.
 Producer Craig Perry later added that the film would be shot in 3D.
 Eric Heisserer was announced as screenwriter in April 2010.
 The studio initially picked August 26, 2011, as the release date, but later changed it to August 12, 2011.
 In June 2010, New Line Cinema announced that Steven Quale would direct, and that the movie would be renamed 5nal Destination.
 The name change was reversed only a few months later.

 Writing

 According to Heisserer, Final Destination 5 was always meant to be a prequel, set before the first film; the idea having come from franchise producer Craig Perry.
 Heisserer said that one major problem he encountered while writing the film was coming up with good death sequences, believing that managing to do so in the world of Final Destination is "ridiculously hard".
 The inspiration for Olivia Castle's death sequence involving LASIK eye surgery came after his wife underwent the same type of surgery.